MRes Criminology / Course details

-- Meet national and regional demands for new research and policy oriented competencies in criminology or socio-legal studies.
+- To meet national and regional demands for new research and policy-oriented competencies in criminology or socio-legal studies.

 - Provide advanced, systematic and critical knowledge of research methods and theoretical arguments in criminology or socio-legal studies which are at the forefront of the subject area in a vibrant research context.

-- Offer a course integrating a grounding in research methodology with understanding of the implications for policy.
+- Offer a course that integrates a grounding in research methodology and that provides an understanding of the implications for policy.

-- Offer you the opportunity for developing your understanding of the key theoretical and epistemological debates within the subject area and to assist you to engage in theoretical debates at an advanced postgraduate level.
+- Offer you the opportunity to develop your understanding of the key theoretical and epistemological debates within the subject area and to assist you to engage in theoretical debates at an advanced postgraduate level.

-- Provide a formal, comprehensive, multi-disciplinary training for you in research methodology and transferable employment related skills.
+- Provide a formal, comprehensive, and multi-disciplinary training for you in research methodology and transferable employment-related skills.

 - Contribute to the national need for skilled social science researchers in criminological, socio-legal and related matters.

-- Train you to appreciate the relationship between research on the one hand, and the implementation and operation of policy and practice in the implementation of justice, on the other.
+- Train you to appreciate the relationship between research and the implementation and operation of policy and practice in the implementation of justice.